Who We Are

 Lisa contributed to the first research study to use subjective and objective data to examine the acute and longitudinal effects of a school based yoga intervention in young children.
 The manuscript was recently published in the Journal of Evidence-Based Complementary & Alternative Medicine.
 As well, she spearheaded the development of the recently published Research Repository: Yoga and Meditation for Children and Adolescents, a free resource for schools, program providers, researchers and others interested in the body of evidence supporting yoga and mindfulness for children, adolescents and in schools.

 In addition to serving as a school consultant, Lisa is a leader and collaborator in the school yoga movement and greater kids’ yoga community worldwide.
 She has written a variety of articles on the topic of yoga and mindfulness for children and yoga in schools for publications such as Yoga Living and Green Teacher, as well as for online outlets such as Elephant Journal.
 Her work has been featured on Fox News as well as in publications including Parents Magazine, Yoga Journal, Kiwi, and Yoga Therapy Today.
 Recognized for her engaging presentations, Lisa presents regularly at school counseling, education, yoga and other conferences focused on the health and well-being of children, youth and schools.
 Her accessible, sustainable programs are successfully implemented in schools and communities worldwide.

 Nikhil brings his background in multimedia production, communication and yogic philosophy to meet his experience teaching yoga to both youth and adults of varying abilities.
-In addition to serving as Assistant Director of Yoga 4 Classrooms, Nikhil teaches yoga to teens in recovery from substance abuse and other self-destructive behavior.
+In addition to serving as Online Marketing Consultant for Yoga 4 Classrooms, Nikhil teaches yoga to teens in recovery from substance abuse and other self-destructive behavior.
 He is also a regular contributor to the Kundalini Research Institute newsletter where he reviews the latest yoga research.